-I have been using recycled steel as the primary source for my sculpture.
-Yet, I go far beyond what most artists do with recycled materials.
-It is the pre-used history that the material inherently holds that inspires me.
-These worn out metal things will continue to have life by gathering, refocusing and rejoining into a collective other life.
-Whether creating massive works, pieces for estate collections, human scale sculpture, unique tables, benches and chairs, or pedestal-size pieces, I remain true to my inner drive to capture the viewer’s consciousness through powerful abstract sculptures.
+William has been using recycled steel as the primary source for his sculptures.
+Yet, he goes far beyond what most artists do with recycled materials.
+It is the pre-used history that the material inherently holds that inspires him.
+Worn-out metal pieces and objects continue to have life by gathering, refocusing, and rejoining into a collective other life.

 Wareham was a recipient of a National Endowment for the Arts in 1974 and the Eisner Prize for sculpture at UC Berkeley in 1968 and 1969.
 In 1999, he was awarded an artist residency at Djerassi in Woodside, CA. Currently William is an artist in residence at Lava Rock in Siskiyou County near Montague.